 15. Download the App

-Many theme parks have their own free apps with tips and tricks as well as wait times for rides, showtimes and availability in restaurants.
+Many theme parks have their own free apps with tips for visiting theme parks, as well as wait times for rides, showtimes and availability in restaurants.
 Download the app before you go.

-So they are my top tips and tricks for visiting theme parks.
-If you have any to add, just comment in the box below.
-I also have dedicated posts on the best tickets to buy for Port Aventura and the best theme park tickets to buy in Orlando if you happen to be planning visits to either of these.
+So they are my top tips for visiting theme parks.
+If you have any to add, just comment in the box below I would love to hear them.
 This post was sponsored by Attraction Tickets Direct but all views, as always, are my own.